-You may appeal a ticket on-line or by coming into our office and asking for an appeal form.
-The completed appeal form must be received within ten days from the date the ticket was issued.
+You may appeal a ticket on-line or by filling out an appeal form in the Parking office.
+The completed appeal form and any proof must be received in the parking office within ten days from the date the ticket was issued.
 Appealing a ticket does not negate the 30-day late fine.
 Appeal a WSU parking violation.

 If your vehicle becomes disabled, and you cannot move it immediately, and you need to have it towed or repaired, call our office to put your name on the disabled vehicle log.
 We also provide assistance with jump starts, vehicle unlocks, and getting emergency gasoline.
 After hours, call security at 509.358.7995.

 If you find a permit that does not belong to you, return it to our office.
 The display of a permit that has been reported lost or stolen carries a $250 fine and possible criminal prosecution.
 If your permit is stolen or lost, call our office as soon as you notice it.
 A replacement permit may be obtained at the Parking Office.

 Parking and Transportation Services is located in room 314 of the South Campus Facilities building (west side), behind the Bookie.
 We are open from 7:30 a.m. until 6:30 p.m., Monday through Thursday and 8:00 a.m. until 5:00 pm on Fridays.